dekrus/Fallout2MechanicsMiniRework/README.md

 All new trait properties are scripted and will function even if the traits themselves have been modified by the player or other mods.
 Each new property for a specific trait can be enabled, disabled, or forcibly activated, even if the player does not possess the trait, when the option is enabled in the .ini settings file.

-Fast Metabolism New Properties:
+Fast Metabolism:
-++ All food and chems remove 33% more poison and radiation.
+- ++ All food and chems remove 33% more poison and radiation.
-+- All food and chems heal/remove 33% more HP.
+- +- All food and chems heal/remove 33% more HP.
-+- All food and chems take effect and wear off twice as fast.
+- +- All food and chems take effect and wear off twice as fast.
-+- If "RegenMod" is enabled, health regeneration is increased by 33%.
+- +- If "RegenMod" is enabled, health regeneration is increased by 33%.
 However, if the player is poisoned, its effectiveness is reduced by 50%.
 The reduction depends on poison resistance.
 For instance, with 90% resistance, the regeneration strength decreases by only 5%.
-Bruiser New Properties:
+Bruiser:
-(Damage changes are displayed in the inventory only for sfall 5.0.8+) ++ Maximum damage from unarmed, melee, and throwing weapons (excluding grenades) is doubled.
+(Damage changes are displayed in the inventory only for sfall 5.0.8+)
+- ++ Maximum damage from unarmed, melee, and throwing weapons (excluding grenades) is doubled.
-The 'Melee Damage' attribute now affects the maximum damage of throwing weapons
+- ++ The 'Melee Damage' attribute now affects the maximum damage of throwing weapons

-Small Frame New Properties:
+Small Frame:
-++ Maximum chance to hit a player reduced by 10%, accounting for any other reductions from other mods/perks.
+- ++ Maximum chance to hit a player reduced by 10%, accounting for any other reductions from other mods/perks.
-++ Sneak skill is 10% more effective.
+- ++ Sneak skill is 10% more effective.

-One-Hander New Properties:
+One-Hander:
-++ One-handed unarmed attacks now also receive a +20% hit chance bonus.
+- ++ One-handed unarmed attacks now also receive a +20% hit chance bonus.
-++ Ability to attack with one-handed weapons even when both arms are injured (hit chance bonus does not apply when both arms are injured).
+- ++ Ability to attack with one-handed weapons even when both arms are injured (hit chance bonus does not apply when both arms are injured).
-++ Bonus: +5 on the critical hit table roll.
+- ++ Bonus: +5 on the critical hit table roll.
-++ One-handed weapons require 3 less strength to use correctly.
+- ++ One-handed weapons require 3 less strength to use correctly.

-Finesse New Properties:
+Finesse:
-++ Player's area damage attacks can now deal critical damage, penetrate armor, and incapacitate additional targets.
+- ++ Player's area damage attacks can now deal critical damage, penetrate armor, and incapacitate additional targets.
-++ Affects all types of area attacks: burst fire, grenades, flamethrowers, and alternative fire modes.
+- ++ Affects all types of area attacks: burst fire, grenades, flamethrowers, and alternative fire modes.

-Kamikaze New Properties:
+Kamikaze:
 (Compatible with "AutoMoveToAttack" sfall 5.0+)
-++ Player can "attack on the move," reducing attack cost by 1 AP for every 2 steps, down to a minimum of 1 AP for non-targeted and 2 AP for targeted attacks.
+- ++ Player can "attack on the move," reducing attack cost by 1 AP for every 2 steps, down to a minimum of 1 AP for non-targeted and 2 AP for targeted attacks.
-++ Sequence is increased by 10.
+- ++ Sequence is increased by 10.
-++ Pistol's alternative firing mode does not interrupt movement.
+- ++ Pistol's alternative firing mode does not interrupt movement.
--- Each step taken reduces hit chance by 3%.
+- -- Each step taken reduces hit chance by 3%.
 After attack and at the end of the turn, accuracy penalty resets to zero.

-Heavy-Handed New Properties:
+Heavy-Handed:
-(Damage changes are displayed in the inventory only for sfall 5.0.8+) ++ "Melee Damage" is added to the minimum damage for unarmed, melee, and thrown weapon damage (excluding grenades).
+(Damage changes are displayed in the inventory only for sfall 5.0.8+)
+- ++ "Melee Damage" is added to the minimum damage for unarmed, melee, and thrown weapon damage (excluding grenades).
-++ The "Melee Damage" attribute now affects the maximum damage of throwing weapons ++ Every non-critical melee and throwing weapon attack has a chance to knock down the target.
+- ++ The "Melee Damage" attribute now affects the maximum damage of throwing weapons
+- ++ Every non-critical melee and throwing weapon attack has a chance to knock down the target.
 This chance is influenced by factors such as the attack's damage, the player's strength, the weapon's weight, and the opponent's endurance and species.
-++ The severity of a player's critical miss is reduced by 30%.
+- ++ The severity of a player's critical miss is reduced by 30%.

-Bloody mess New Properties:
+Bloody mess:
-++ The first kill each turn restores 2 AP to the player; each subsequent kill in the same turn restores 1 AP.
+- ++ The first kill each turn restores 2 AP to the player; each subsequent kill in the same turn restores 1 AP.
-+- Critical miss severity is increased by 30% for everyone, including the player.
+- +- Critical miss severity is increased by 30% for everyone, including the player.

-Jinxed New Properties:
+Jinxed:
-+- Reduces the maximum hit chance of both players and NPCs by 5%.
+- +- Reduces the maximum hit chance of both players and NPCs by 5%.
-+- The time limit is disabled, allowing critical misses to occur from the start of the game.
+- +- The time limit is disabled, allowing critical misses to occur from the start of the game.

-Chem Reliant New Properties:
+Chem Reliant:
-+- Positive and negative effects of chems and food are increased by 50%, rounded to the nearest integer (-1 -> -2, +1 -> +2).
+- +- Positive and negative effects of chems and food are increased by 50%, rounded to the nearest integer (-1 -> -2, +1 -> +2).

-Chem Resistant New Properties:
+Chem Resistant:
-++ Food and chems no longer cause addiction
+- ++ Food and chems no longer cause addiction
-++ Stats return to normal immediately after the first effect of chems and food wears off.
+- ++ Stats return to normal immediately after the first effect of chems and food wears off.
-++ You can take half more doses, rounded up.
+- ++ You can take half more doses, rounded up.
-+- Positive and negative effects of chems and food are reduced by 50%, rounded up (-1 -> 0, +1 -> +1).
+- +- Positive and negative effects of chems and food are reduced by 50%, rounded up (-1 -> 0, +1 -> +1).

-Skilled New Properties:
+Skilled:
-++ Increases maximum hit chance by 4%.
+- ++ Increases maximum hit chance by 4%.
-++ 50% chance that critical miss becomes a normal miss.
+- ++ 50% chance that critical miss becomes a normal miss.
-++ Reduces the level requirement for selecting perks by 4.
+- ++ Reduces the level requirement for selecting perks by 4.
 Perks requiring level 9 can be taken at level 5, and perks requiring level 12 can be taken at level 8.

 ### Skill Books